 - Improve the retention of foster carers and their skills bases

-Community Care conferences is pleased to announce the third in this series of events to help the public, private and voluntary sector support - and get the most out of - their professional foster care workforce.
+Community Care conferences is pleased to announce this update in a series of events to help the public, private and voluntary sector support - and get the most out of - their professional foster care workforce.

 Attend this conference to: